Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 } GetSubdomainsResponse;
 ~~~

-The `bearer_token` query parameter contains a bearer token obtained from the Add
+The `bearer_token` query parameter contains a bearer token obtained from the
-Chain endpoint ({{add-chain}}).
-The `reference_id` query parameter may contain
+Issue Token endpoint.
+The `reference_id` query parameter may contain any domain
-any domain name explicitly authenticated by the leaf certificate associated with
+name explicitly authenticated by the leaf certificate associated with the
-the provided bearer token.
-The `position` query parameter is the position of a
+provided bearer token.
+The `position` query parameter is the position of a log
-log entry that has not passed its maximum lifetime.
+entry that has not passed its maximum lifetime.
 The `start` query parameter
 contains the number of subdomains of `reference_id` to skip in the endpoint's
 output.